Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-earth-day.html.markdown

 ## Earth Day is the annual celebration of the planet which takes place on April 22nd each year.

-This year’s Earth Day theme is ‘Invest in our planet’, so we’re speaking to Tessa Clarke, the co-founder and CEO of food waste app Olio, and May Al-Karooni, the founder of the award-winning British re-use marketplace Globechain.
+This year’s Earth Day theme is ‘Invest in our planet’, so we’re speaking to entrepreneurs Tessa Clarke, the co-founder and CEO of food waste app Olio, and May Al-Karooni, the founder of the award-winning British re-use marketplace Globechain.

 ### Flight Free Fact